w5xd/PacketRainGauge/README.md

 the <a href='https://www.sparkfun.com/products/13263'>SparkFun FT231X Breakout</a>.
 Note that on this particular FT231X breakout, you <b>must</b> change the power jumper to make it supply 3.3V, else you'll fry the RFM69 on your first try.

+The CAD directory has a 3D model for a jig that fits the PCB and the Pogo adapter that frees your hands while accessing the serial port on the PCB.

 The Pogo Adapter has 6 wires.
 When positioned for access to the Arduino serial port, the wires are <i>not</i> as labeled on the Pogo board, but are as follows on the PCB's